Hang gliding late 1970s and early 1980s

-This page continues from Three-sixty degree appraisal (my flying 1976).
+This page continues from Three-sixty degree appraisal (hang gliding 1976).

 Here, I am about to launch a Skyhook Sunspot, which appeared first in 1977, from the Merthyr ridge in February 1979.
 (Paul G. is on my front wires.)
 The glider belonged to the students’ union at the Polytechnic of Wales, where I was studying computing at that time.
 The snow-capped Brecon Beacons are visible in the distance.